 Another favorite pancake recipe of mine is Recipe Girls Cinnamon Roll Pancakes.
 They are irresistible!

-Check back later this week for my pumpkin pancake recipe, which is packed full of pumpkin and whole grains, but basically tastes like you are eating pumpkin pie for breakfast!
+My pumpkin pancake recipe is packed full of pumpkin and whole grains, but basically tastes like you are eating pumpkin pie for breakfast!

 Originally published October 2017